-Through this instance that began our calendar, the Muslim community went from being small band of Believers to being a world religion whose tenets surpass politics, culture or even ethnicity.
-The act expanded the social reality of Muslims.
+Through this instance that began our calendar, the Muslim community went from being a small band of believers to being a world religion whose tenets surpass politics, culture, or even ethnicity.

-Through the Islamic calendar we share instances of world-wide collective Ibadah (worship) and celebration.
+Through the Islamic calendar, we share instances of world-wide collective Ibadah (worship) and celebration.

-With such a highly interactive circumstance as part of our reality as Muslims, it is essential that parents and schools nurture and grow the understanding, appreciation and use of the Islamic calendar.
+With such a highly interactive circumstance as part of our reality as Muslims, it is essential that parents and schools nurture and grow the understanding, appreciation, and use of the Islamic calendar.

-As Muslim parents and educators, we seek to provide an environment for our Muslim youth that nurtures their innate inclination to God-Consciousness as well as a definition of themselves as Muslims.
+As Muslim parents and educators, we seek to provide an environment for our Muslim youth that nurtures their innate inclination toward God-Consciousness as well as a definition of themselves as Muslims.